Last Updated on January 11, 2022 by Zwivel Team

-Finally, alcoholism is its own form of drug addiction, and alcoholics (or those with a history of alcohol abuse) are more susceptible to developing other drug dependencies.
+Finally, alcoholism is its own form of substance abuse, and alcoholics are more susceptible to developing other drug dependencies.

 What’s more, only 11% of these patients experienced postoperative nausea, as opposed to the usual 50-80% of patients who receive traditional general anesthesia.

 Note that these efforts are still in their budding stages.
 There’s no guarantee that your prospective surgeon and anesthesiologist will be on board with opiate-free general anesthesia.

 Whether your procedure requires local or general anesthesia will depend on the procedure itself and your surgeon’s best practices.